USS Donald Cook: 2010s

-On 14 April 2014, Donald Cook visited Constanta, Romania, where President Traian Băsescu, had a tour of the ship.
+On 14 April 2014, Donald Cook visited Constanta, Romania, where President Traian Băsescu had a tour of the ship.
 Donald Cook then conducted various exercises in concert with the Romanian Navy before departing the Black Sea on 24 April 2014.
-On 26 December 2014, for the second time, according to the U.S. Navy, the destroyer entered the Black Sea in order to reassure and demonstrate U.S. commitment to work closely with NATO allies.
-Donald Cook participated in exercises with the Turkish Navy including an underway replenishment and other exercises with the Yavuz-class frigate TCG Fatih on 28 December 2014.
-The ship visited Constanta, Romania on 30 December and Varna, Bulgaria on 8 January 2015.
-Donald Cook participated in exercises with Ukrainian Navy ship Hetman Sahaydachniy on 11 January 2015.
-Donald Cook departed the Black Sea on 14 January 2015.
+On 26 December 2014, for the second time, according to the U.S. Navy, the destroyer entered the Black Sea to reassure and demonstrate U.S. commitment to work closely with NATO allies.
+Donald Cook participated in exercises with the Turkish Navy, including an underway replenishment and other exercises with the Yavuz-class frigate TCG Fatih on 28 December 2014.
+The ship visited Constanta, Romania, on 30 December and Varna, Bulgaria, on 8 January 2015.
+She also participated in exercises with Ukrainian Navy ship Hetman Sahaydachniy on 11 January 2015, and then departed the Black Sea on 14 January 2015.